1-Sisyphe/youCanCodeAGif/README.md

 # youCanCodeAGif
-Could you make a High Quality Gif (like you find on www.reddit.com/r/HighQualityGifs) from A to Z only by coding?
+Could you make a High Quality Gif (like what you find on www.reddit.com/r/HighQualityGifs) from A to Z only by coding?
 Yes.

 Do you want to, though?